-Annual Security Report 2018
+Annual Security Report 2019

 Table of Contents Page

 The Campus Security Act 4

-College Security Authorities 4
+College Security Authorities

-Facility Security & Access 5
+Facility Security & Access

-WMCC & Local Law Enforcement 5
+WMCC & Local Law Enforcement

 Campus Law Enforcement Authority 6

-Confidential Crime Reporting 6
+Confidential Crime Reporting

-Security Awareness Programs for Students & Employees 7
+Security Awareness Programs for Students & Employees

-Crime Prevention Programs for Students & Employees 7
+Crime Prevention Programs for Students & Employees

-Crime Prevention Resources & Services 8
+Crime Prevention Resources & Services

 College Safety Initiatives 9

-How to Report Crimes 10
+How to Report Crimes

-Emergency Management Plan Summary 11
+Emergency Management Plan Summary

-Emergency Notification & Timely Warning Procedures 12
+Emergency Notification & Timely Warning Procedures

 Drill Schedule 13

-Emergency Response & Evacuation Procedures 13
+Emergency Response & Evacuation Procedures .
+13

 Safety Alerts & Tips 15

-Daily Crime Log 16
+Daily Crime Log .
+16

-How WMCC Prevents Crime 16
+How WMCC Prevents Crime

-WMCC Procedures for Responding to Sexual Assault 17
+WMCC Procedures for Responding to Sexual Assault .
+17

 Disclosures to Alleged Victims of Crimes of Violence or Non-Forcible Sex Offenses .
 19

-Crime Definitions 19
+Crime Definitions .
+19

-Campus Sex Crime Prevention Act & Duty to Report 21
+Campus Sex Crime Prevention Act & Duty to Report .
+20

-Campus Support for Victims of a Sex Offense 21
+Campus Support for Victims of a Sex Offense .
+21

-Missing Student Notification Procedures 22
+Missing Student Notification Procedures .
+22

 WMCC Drug & Alcohol Policy 23

 Domestic Violence in the Workplace Policy 23

-Campus Crime Statistics (2016, 2017, 2018) 24
+Campus Crime Statistics Table 24

+WMCC Clery Geographic Locations 5-29

-2018 CRIME AWARENESS & COLLEGE SECURITY INFORMATION REPORT
+2019 CRIME AWARENESS & COLLEGE SECURITY INFORMATION REPORT

 The information provided herein meets the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998.
-It has been prepared by the Vice President for Student Affairs using statistical data and other information supplied by Campus Security, the College Safety Committee and the Behavioral Intervention Team (BIT), and police departments from the cities of Berlin, Conway and Littleton, New Hampshire.
+It has been prepared by the Campus Safety and Security Office and the Vice President for Student Affairs using statistical data and other information supplied by Campus Security, the College Safety Committee and the Behavioral Intervention Team (BIT), and police departments from the cities of Berlin, Conway and Littleton, New Hampshire.
 The Report is updated annually.

 This report provides readers important information about the College's safety and security policies and procedures and includes statistics about incidents of crime at White Mountains Community College (WMCC).
 When you review the statistics, you will note that WMCC is a safe institution.
-The safety you experience at the main campus in Berlin and at the Academic Center in Littleton is due in part to the combined efforts of many individuals and departments, and the close working relationship with local law enforcement.
+The safety you experience at the main campus in Berlin and at the Academic Centers in Littleton and North Conway is due in part to the combined efforts of many individuals and departments, and the close working relationship with local law enforcement.
 We believe safety at WMCC is a shared responsibility and we rely on every College member to contribute to security on campus by reporting suspicious activities and using common sense when going about their daily activities.

-Maintaining a safe environment at WMCC is a collaborative effort of college administration, campus security, and the safety committee, who jointly are responsible for developing services, programs and strategies with the intent of keeping students, employees and guests safe at the main campus and the academic Center.
+Maintaining a safe environment at WMCC is a collaborative effort of college administration, campus security, and the safety committee, who jointly are responsible for developing services, programs and strategies with the intent of keeping students, employees and guests safe at the main campus and the academic centers.
 In order to meet this goal, the College focuses on three important functions: